Nice to meet you.

 Visual search is a solution that fills the gaps where words fail to describe what the customer is trying to find.
 It identifies objects within an image and searches for other, similar ones.

-The technology uses visuals as ‘queries,’ and analyzes shapes, colors, and sizes to find the best matching search results.
-Following the example of the perfect table, if you take a picture of it, visual search can help you find and shop either identical or very similar tables.
+The technology uses visuals as 'search queries,’ and analyzes shapes, colors, and sizes to find the best matching search results.
+Following the example of the perfect table, if you take a picture of it, a visual search can help you find and shop for either identical or very similar tables.
+It also analyzes image metadata or image samples to get more information and predict accurate search results for the user.

 It was back in 2017 when Ben Silbermann, CEO of Pinterest said “the future of search will be all about pictures, not keywords.”
-Since then, the industry’s key players have invested heavily in research to develop and improve their visual search applications: back in 2017, the image recognition market was valued at $17,911 million, and it is projected to reach over $86 million by 2025.
+Since then, the industry’s key players have invested heavily in research to develop and improve their visual search applications.

-With intelligent visual search technology being incorporated into apps, websites, and prominent platforms such as Amazon, Pinterest, and Google, visual search is irreversibly changing the search marketing landscape.
+With intelligent visual search benefits being incorporated into apps, websites, and prominent platforms such as Amazon, Facebook, Pinterest, and Google, visual search is irreversibly changing the search marketing landscape.
+Below are the eight most creative visual search examples that are trending in the market today.

 1. Google Lens